Achyut5499/Liquidity-Pool-with-Automated-Market-Maker-AMM-/README.md

 ## 📖 Project Description

 This smart contract implements a Uniswap-style liquidity pool using a constant product AMM.
 It allows users to add liquidity, remove liquidity, and swap between two ERC-20 tokens with an embedded 0.3% fee. it's my workable project.
-These are understable. its various workings method, user identity and accumandate knowledge for the vision. its easier and understandable.
+These are understable. its various workings method, user identity and accumandate knowledge for the vision.

 ## 🌍 Project Vision